spencertiberi/manual50/notes/grading.md

     - Students should get a perfect score in correctness with access to this tool.
 - Design
   - Where most of the time will be spent grading.
-    - most difficult
+    - Most difficult
-    - subjective
+    - Subjective
 - Style
   - Both style and Correctness can be overwritten by the teacher.
     - In CS50x Nicaragua, students were failing hello.c checks as they were printing out "hola, mundo" (which, of course, is "hello, world" in Spanish).
       - This would be a good time to overwrite the Correctness grades.
-  - If you wish to have another metric for grade style than the CS50 Style Guide, feel free to.
+  - If you wish to use another metric for grading style than the CS50 Style Guide, feel free to.
 - Scope was removed because it became redundant with Correctness.
 - Each recommended grading rubric has guidelines.
-  - CS50 staff experience with common mistakes and design insight are built into these guidelines.
+  - The CS50 staff's experience with common mistakes and design insight are built into these guidelines.
 - Having students resubmit assignments to create a culture of error can be helpful.
   - Students are often more comfortable using functions and complex structures the second time around.
 - The important take away from the three-axis model is that we don’t want to punish students for the same mistake over and over.